maxzixiaoxu/CreditCardClassifier/README.md

 ## Feature Importance

-Feature importances are examined with RFECV.
+Feature importances are identified with RFECV.

 ## Testing the Model
 The model is tested on classfication metrics and evaluated mainly on f1 score with considerations to precision and recall.